Being the quintessential British stalwart car, the Jaguar XJ serves as a poignant illustration of what constituted ‘the good life’ through the ages.

 We covered a lot of ground in our theme of the month, Japan, and the response from our clique of readers has been heartening.
 Most of what I read this month from our readers and contributors was new to me, as was the material I waded through when researching my own items.

-Volvo are re-emerging from the Northern wilderness and look set to disrupt the automotive establishment by offering something increasingly novel: a genuine alternative.
+Volvo are re-emerging from the Northern wilderness and look set to upset the automotive establishment by offering something increasingly novel: a genuine alternative.

 Jaguar’s power units have entered legend.
 This month we ask whether the XF’s engine and powertrain are cut from similar cloth?